oracle/learning-library/analytics-library/leverage-adw-oac/provision-adw/provision-adw.md

 6. A summary of your instance status is shown in the large box on the left.
 In this example, the color is amber and the status is **Provisioning.**
 ![ADB Creation Provisioning Amber](./images/lab100_8.png)

-7. After a short while, the status will change to **Available** and the "ADW" box will change color to green:
+7. After a short while, the status turns to **Available State** and the "ADW" box will change color to green:
 ![ADB Creation Provisioning Green](./images/lab100_9.png)

-8. Once the Lifecycle Status is **Available**, additional summary information about your instance is populated, including workload type and other details.
+8. Once the Instance Status is **Available**, additional summary information about your instance is populated, including workload type and other details.

     The provisioning process should take **under 5 minutes**.

-9. After having the Autonomous Database instance **created** and **available**, you can get a message window asking you to upgrade from 18c to 19c if you have selected 18c as a database version during the provisioning.
-You can **upgrade** the database release if you wish after the hands-on session, otherwise the upgrade process can take a **few minutes** and you can miss a few exercises during the session.
+9. After having the Autonomous Database instance **created** and **available**, you you may be prompted with a Pop Up window asking you to upgrade (from 18c to 19c, if you have selected 18c as a database version during the provisioning - the database version might be different).
+You may choose to upgrade the database version after the hands-on session, otherwise the upgrade process can take a few minutes, and you may miss a few exercises during the session.

     This page is known as the **Autonomous Database Details Page**.
 It provides you with status information about your database, and its configuration.
 Get **familiar** with the buttons and tabs on this page.
     ![ADB Creation Details](./images/lab100_adw_readya.png)